marcoslashpro/error-assistant/README.md

         pip install error-assistant
         ```

-2.  **Setup the error-assistant**
+3.  **Setup the error-assistant**

     a.
-The first thing to do after installation is to run `error-assistant-ce` in the terminal, which will kindly open a `config.toml` file.
+The first thing to do is make sure you have a `.gitignore` file, if not, please create it, you might find a basic one at the bottom of this          README file.

     b.
+Then run `error-assistant-ce` in the terminal, which will kindly open a `config.toml` file.

+    c.
 Inside of the `config.toml` file, you'll find everything that you might want to set up in order to get the app up and running!

         On a high level, focus only on:
         * Inserting your `hf_token` and the `pinecone api_key`.